7 Best Places to Dive in the Caribbean + Eco-Friendly Dive Resorts

 It features just a handful of one and two-bedroom cabins built using coral rock and Andros pine.
 All feature solar-powered showers and incredible sunrise views.

-Caribbean comfort fare is served at the onsite restaurant.
+Caribbean comfort fare is served at the on-site restaurant.
 Meanwhile, the dive centre offers both courses and daily fun dives.

 Cayman Islands